 - 3.1.
-It was agreed that the key issues, listed below in relation to parking and road safety around schools, previously identified by the Community and Enterprise Resources Committee of 3 October 2017 would form the basis of consideration and discussions at the Council's Roads Safety Forum:- - Statutory enforcement practicalities and capacity - Banning vehicles from school frontages (e.g. East Lothian trial) - Encouraging active travel - Obstructive/dangerous parking - 3.2.
+It was agreed that the key issues, listed below in relation to parking and road safety around schools, previously identified by the Community and Enterprise Resources Committee of 3 October 2017, be considered by the Forum:- - statutory enforcement practicalities and capacity - banning vehicles from school frontages (e.g. East Lothian trial) - encouraging active travel - obstructive/dangerous parking - 3.2.
 Indiscriminate parking can lead to a variety of issues such as blocking footways, limiting children's crossing opportunities, masking visibility of approaching drivers and congestion.
-Each school has a different level and mix of such issues which can be dependent on their geographical location such as rural/urban or in a residential/town centre location. - 3.3.
-At the Roads Safety Forum on 5 December 2017, members initially discussed these issues and a variety of safety related parking issues including the relative roles of stakeholders, such as the Council and Police Scotland, the issues related to congestion and the resultant associated risk of conflicts occurring between road users which could lead to accidents.
+Each school has different levels of issues and these can be dependent on their geographical location such as rural/urban or in a residential/town centre location. - 3.3.
+At the Road Safety Forum of 5 December 2017, members initially discussed these issues and a variety of safety related parking issues including the relative roles of stakeholders, including the Council and Police Scotland.
+The issues related to congestion and the resultant associated risk of conflicts occurring between road users which could lead to accidents. - 3.4.
+The discussion at the Forum included other topics and these are listed below:-